Eurovision Song Contest 2023: Sweden win as UK finishes second from last

 You can watch Loreen’s performance here:

-Speaking to NME about her history at Eurovision, Loreen said: “It started with the song [‘Euphoria’]… It was just an embryo at the time, but I could sense that there was something with this song and me that was going to happen,” she said.
+Speaking to NME about her history at Eurovision ahead of toniight’s contest, Loreen said: “It started with the song [‘Euphoria’]… It was just an embryo at the time, but I could sense that there was something with this song and me that was going to happen,” she said.

 “My initial reaction [to re-entering the competition] was ‘No’ because I’m purpose driven.
 I have to understand why I do things: ‘Why stand on that stage?’, ‘Do I have anything to say?’
 But whenever I said, ‘Maybe I’ll do it’, there was this feeling of positivity in me.
 The process felt very easy and effortless.”